 Monetary policy instruments

-SNB standing facilities include the intraday facility, with which the SNB provides its counterparties with interest-free liquidity during the day (intraday liquidity) by means of repo transactions.
-This liquidity facilitates the settlement of payment transactions via Swiss Interbank Clearing (SIC) and foreign exchange transactions via Continuous Linked Settlement (CLS), the multilateral payment system.
+During the day, the SNB provides its counterparties with interest-free liquidity (intraday facility) through repo transactions so as to facilitate the settlement of payment transactions.
 The funds received must be repaid by the end of the same bank working day at the latest.
-These funds do not qualify when evaluating compliance with minimum reserve requirements or liquidity requirements under banking law.